rachelgu1/darwin-dcsa.github.io/content/welfare.md

 ### Safety and sexual assault

 It is very important that the College is safe for all members.
 Darwin college and Cambridge University have a [zero tolerance policy on sexual misconduct](https://www.cam.ac.uk/news/university-of-cambridge-launches-campaign-to-promote-zero-tolerance-of-sexual-misconduct).
-Darwin college's procedures for handling cases of harassment and sexual misconduct are outlined [here](https://drive.google.com/file/d/1h1PLJnUWo_-9TSWCqsHGFGdX55l0Hv6V/view?usp=sharing).
+Darwin college's procedures for handling cases of harassment and sexual misconduct are outlined [here](https://www.darwin.cam.ac.uk/governance-and-policies) (Look under 'Racial and Sexual Harassment Policy').

 #### Misconduct and harassment